CLAT Cut off 2025 for ST: Expected Cutoff Marks for ST Category

 • Click on the CLAT 2025 tab on the top right side

-• In the notification section click on the CLAT merit list for the desired round of counseling
+• In the notification section, click on the CLAT merit list for the desired round of counselling

 • The CLAT ST cut-off 2025 will be visible on the screen